Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Methods

 The RBC cell is inserted in the high-pressure facility, the Scaled Convective Airflow Laboratory Experiment (SCALEX).
 This facility consists of a high-pressure vessel with 35 observation windows, allowing for optical access from the outside.
 The pressure within the vessel can be regulated from 10-100 mbars to 8 bars in steps of about 100 mbars.
 The working pressure was measured with a Cerabar PMC131 sensor from Endress + Hauser AG.
 Further details on the device are for example summarized in ref. \cite{Kaestner2018}.

-\subsection{Particle image velocimetry measurements}
+\subsection{Particle Image Velocimetry measurements}

-Stereoscopic Particle Image Velocimetry experiments are performed in a horizontal layer at mid height between top and bottom plate of the cell.
+Stereoscopic particle image velocimetry experiments are performed in a horizontal layer at mid height between top and bottom plate of the cell.
 The position of the measurement plane is shown in green in figure \ref{fig:RBC-setup}.
-As already discussed, the measurement region covers a horizontal area of $A\approx 2.9 H\times 2.2 H$.
-In order to conduct stereo PIV measurements in a horizontal plane within the cell, two cameras are located below the cell and which take images through the transparent bottom plate.
+The measurement region covers a horizontal area of $A\approx 2.9 H\times 2.2 H$.
+In order to conduct SPIV measurements in a horizontal plane within the cell, two cameras are located below the cell which take images through the transparent bottom plate.
 A mirror is placed in the optical path as represented in figure \ref{fig:RBC-setup}.
 A stereo angle of about $50^\circ$ is used.
 The cameras are sCMOS from LaVision GmbH with digital resolution of $2560 \times 2160$ pixels and a pixel pitch of $6.5 \mu$m.
-These cameras have particularly thin connector cables made of optical fibres that allow them to be placed inside the high-pressure vessel.
+Therefore the image magnification factor is $M \sim0.2$.
+The cameras have particularly thin connector cables made of optical fibres that allow them to be placed inside the high-pressure vessel.
 These cables are inserted into feed through systems for high pressure from Spectite$\textsuperscript{ {\textregistered}}$ that are built in a flange of the vessel.
 The images are recorded at a frame rate of 10 Hz with interframe time of 7 ms or 10 ms depending on the strength of the convective flow (or Rayleigh number ${\rm Ra}$) studied.
 Each camera is equipped with a Zeiss Milvus 2/100M objective lens under the Scheimpflug condition.
 The focal length of the lenses is 100 mm and the aperture stop used is 5.6 and 8 for the camera in forward and backward scattering, respectively.
 Both cameras and lenses are placed inside the vessel at a working pressure of up to 4.5 bars.
-The field of view of the measurements is 8.8 cm $\times$ 6.6 cm.
-Therefore the image magnification factor is $M \sim0.2$.
 The laser light sheet was created with a double pulse laser (Quantel Q-smart Twins 850) with a pulse energy of about 175 mJ for a 2 mm thick light sheet.
 A spherical and a cylindrical lens were used to generate the light sheet.

 The depth of field of the measurements $\delta_z$ is given by